 In 2019, we toured DMM’s facilities in Wales, UK, and saw how they make the hooded nose carabiners, and heard how much time and money went into making the design happen.
 It cost £50,000 just for the rig that they hoped would make the hooded nose…a rig that didn’t work, but proved the concept was possible.
 It is an incredible triple-forging process that is also finicky and hard to get perfect, even after a decade of production experience.

-By 2020 Black Diamond will carry no snag-free wiregate carabiners (they’ve already stopped manufacturing the Oz, Hoodwire, and Livewire).
-When we asked why, Black Diamond said that it was a manufacturing nightmare and that it was more complicated than just needing to raise prices.
-Recently Black Diamond moved factories and it’s likely (pure speculation here) that this would have been a hard product for the new factory to make and no consumer wanted to see a large price increases so BD cut their losses.
+In 2020 Black Diamond stopped manufacturing the Oz, Hoodwire, and Livewire.
+When we asked why, Black Diamond told us that it was a manufacturing nightmare and that it was more complicated than just needing to raise prices.
+In 2020 Black Diamond also moved factories and it’s likely (pure speculation here) that this would have been a hard product for the new factory to make and no consumer would have accepted a multi-dollar increase in price so BD cut their losses.

 Where to Buy

-You can click any of the carabiner links above and it will go to WeighMyRack where we’ll show you carabiner details including all the available prices from online retailers in the US and abroad.
+You can click any of the carabiner links above or below and you’ll go to WeighMyRack where we’ll show you all the carabiner details including all the available prices from online retailers in the US and abroad.

 Share